-Ger rich quick schemes only make one person reliable rich and that is the person selling them not you.
+Ger rich quick schemes only make one person reliably rich, and that is the person selling them, not you.
 This is get rich slowly and predictably over the years.

 It is boring, slow, wealth over time.
 It isn't exciting.
 And that is why most people who read this will say "What a load of crap" and move on.

 Warren Buffet, one of the greatest (and richest) investors of all time, said that "the stock market is a device for transferring money from the impatient to the patient".
 You have to invest as much as you can, as often as you can, and keep investing through the ups and downs of volatile markets until the day eventually comes when you have enough wealth never to have to work again if you don't want to.

 The Donegans believe wealth is a repeatable process.